 Number of households with Households without waste Total number of

-access t waste removal removal households
+access t waste removal removal househo olds

-5 201 (21%) 19 069 (79%) 24276
+19 069 (79%) 5201 (21%) 24276

-Table 23: Households with access to waste removal
+Table 23: Households with access to waste removal (Stats 2016)

-(Stats 2016)

-- Wards with households without access (9 126) - The community works skills programme has created employment to (801) in wards 1-9 - Provision of 5000 Dustbins - Extended Public Works Programme assisting with the collection of waste - Upgrading of landfill site - One (1) Landfill Site is Licensed
+- Wards with households without access (5 201) - The community works skills programme has created employment to (801) in wards 1-9 - Provision of 5000 Dustbins - Extended Public Works Programme beneficiaries are assisting with the collection of waste - The first phase of the Landfill Site has reached its capacity.
+A licence was obtained for the development of the second phase and also for extension of the height of the first phase until the second phase has been developed.
+Both the licences are subject to the fencing of the landfill site.